 Sore Eye Symptoms

-There are many different symptoms you will encounter if you are suffering from sore eyes.
-Signs and symptoms generally peak within 3-4 days and last up to 14 days.
+You will encounter many different symptoms if you are suffering from sore eyes.
+Symptoms generally peak within three or four days and last up to two weeks.
 These symptoms include:

 - Redness of the eyes